jupyterlab/jupyterlab/tutorial/css.md

 ## CSS checklist

-* CSS classnames are defined as file-level `const`s and follow the CSS class naming convention described below.
+* CSS classnames are defined as all caps file-level `const`s and follow the CSS class naming convention described below.
 * CSS files for plugins are located within the plugin and imported into the plugin's `index.css`.
-* The JupyterLab default CSS variables in `src/default-theme/variables.css` are used to style plugins whereever possible.
+* The JupyterLab default CSS variables in `src/default-theme/variables.css` are used to style plugins where ever possible.
 * Additional public/private CSS variables are defined by plugins sparingly and in accordance with the conventions described below.